-Figure 18: MSD index.
-Shows the mean error between the simulated rotational speed and the estimated IAS.
-The result shows that as the acceleration increases, the error increases and that higher harmonics lead to smaller error.
+Figure 18: MSD index, showing the mean error between the simulated rotational speed and the estimated IAS.
+The result shows that, as the acceleration increases, the error increases.
+In addition, the inclusion of higher harmonics reduces the error.

 5.3.2 Experimental stationary Angular Speed